tommasofacchin/tommasofacchin/README.md

 You'll probably find me taking photos of the night sky, playing around with freestyle football tricks, or planning my next trip somewhere.

 I love cooking and eating food from all over the world.
-My music taste purely depends on my mood, from K-pop to country without any warning.
+My music taste ranges from country to K-pop and purely depends on my mood.

-On the chill side, I enjoy a good whisky and the occasional cigar.
+I like a good whisky with an occasional cigar,and yes, I'm that guy who enjoys wearing a suit even when it's not required.

 I also spent a few years as a football referee and working as a waiter, learned a lot about staying calm under pressure and dealing with people!